davesheinbein/ui-kit-modern/src/components/Modal/Explanation.md

 ## Summary

-This folder provides a robust, unified modal component system for all dialog, overlay, and popup needs in the UI Kit.
+This folder provides a robust, modal component system for all dialog, overlay, and popup needs in the UI Kit.
 It is fully configuration-driven, supports a wide range of use cases, and is easy to extend and maintain.